cosmos/sdk-tutorials/starport-polling-app/index.md

 </script>
 ```

 Poll form component has an input for title and a list of inputs for options.
-Clicking "Add option" button adds an empty input and clicking "Create poll" sends a creates and broadcasts a transaction with a "create poll" message.
+Clicking "Add option" button adds an empty input and clicking "Create poll" sends, creates and broadcasts a transaction with a "create poll" message.

 Refresh the page, sign in with a password and create a new poll.
 It takes a couple of seconds to process a transaction.
 Now, if you visit [http://localhost:1317/voter/poll](http://localhost:1317/voter/poll) you should see a list of polls (this endpoint is defined in `x/voter/rest/queryPoll.go`):